barryosull/the-projectionist/README.md

 ```

 ## TODO
-- Remove usecases, give functionality to projectionist
-    - Pass in projectors as array, instead of ProjectorReferenceCollection
-- Separate player strategies, make them easier to use?
+- Separate event handler strategies, make them easier to use?
 (Might be hard)
+    - Rename classes and namespaces
+    - Rename adapters to config
+- Remove App from tests
+- Clean up new projectionist

 - Write tutorial for the adapters
 - Have a smarter projectionist that groups projectors by position, then plays events one by one to projectors if they're at the same position.
 One stream, multiple projectors.